nuxt/website-v2/content/en/api/configuration-render.md

 - Type: `Boolean` or `Object`
   - Default: `false`

-> Use this to configure to load external resources of Content-Security-Policy
+> Use this to configure Content-Security-Policy to load external resources

 Note that CSP hashes will not be added if `script-src` policy contains `'unsafe-inline'`.
 This is due to browser ignoring `'unsafe-inline'` if hashes are present.
 Set option `unsafeInlineCompatibility` to `true` if you want both hashes and `'unsafe-inline'` for CSPv1 compatibility.